MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

    ![Screenshot shows the Run for desktop application dialog box with options to download and launch Test Runner.](media/run-manual-tests/tr-atp-launch.png)

    > [!NOTE]
-   > Check that the Test Runner client is available for your platform.
+   > - Check that the Test Runner client is available for your platform.
 Currently, the Test Runner client is available only for x64.
+   > - Azure Test Runner may not work if your organization uses a conditional access policy via Microsoft Entra.
+[Learn more](https://learn.microsoft.com/en-us/entra/identity/conditional-access/overview#common-decisions)

 1. Select **Launch** and start testing as described in the previous section.
 For more information about data collection, see [Collect diagnostic data while testing](collect-diagnostic-data.md).